lucasmccomb/watson-assistant-chatbot-ui/README.md

 10. **The chatbot app is now being deployed.**

-    - Once the deploy script has finished running, you can test that you have followed these instructions correctly by navigating to your app's route which you copied in [Step 8.iii](#step_8iii).
+    - **Once the deploy script has finished running**, you can test that you have followed these instructions correctly by navigating to your app's route which you copied in [Step 8.iii](#step_8iii).
 You should see a blank page with a blue button in the bottom right that says 'Need Help?'.
 Click on this button to open the chat dialog and test out the Watson Assistant service.

         <img src="./public/screenshots/gif-1.gif" alt="Image gif-1" width="600px"/>